 Welcome to Episode 44 of Glory Days of Gold.

 Recorded across two continents, Glory Days of Gold brings you a regular dose of East Fife FC and Scottish football chat, with a splattering of interesting interviews, fun segments, and music thrown in along the way.

+All of that plus our regular music and fun sections.
 Here's the rundown for the main segments from the episode: